While not every job requires collaboration, there is an increasing focus on efficiency through teamwork. Agility is the new buzzword.

 When interviewing your candidates, find out how much they’re willing to share: “Can you tell me about a time you helped a teammate solve a problem?”

-Those who are willing to share their knowledge or experience will make your team stronger.
+Those who are willing to share their knowledge or experience are characteristics of a good team player.
 And, as others follow suit, it helps to create a culture of sharing that can help keep your company competitive.

 4. The go-getter

 You want to find individuals who are always looking for a new challenge and willing to contribute to the greater good of the team.

 Screen for this team player trait by asking questions like “Can you give me an example of a time when you had to go above and beyond in order to get a job done?”
 Or, “Can you describe a project or task that you started on your own?”

 Their responses should prove that they don’t shy away from tackling challenges.
 For example, they might mention that they stayed after hours or volunteered to work a weekend to get the job done.